Skip to content

 Frequently Asked Questions

-In the, 15.3% covers both employer and employee portions of national pension system and public healthcare.
+In the, 15.3% covers both employer and employee portions of national pension system and the universal healthcare system.
 Other jurisdictions have different rates.
 Check current specific rates for your jurisdiction.
 Higher income levels may face additional surcharges.

 What overhead percentage is realistic?